 Ericsson, in response, filed a case in the Delhi High Court challenging the jurisdiction of CCI in investigation its actions.

-Two years ago, Ericsson was also locked in a battle with Samsung in the US, and the South Korean phonemaker accused agreed to pay Ericsson $650 million plus additional royalties to settle the issue.
+Two years ago, Ericsson was also locked in a battle with Samsung in the US, and the South Korean phonemaker accused Ericsson of asking for unreasonable amounts of royalties.
+In January this year, Samsung agreed to pay Ericsson $650 million plus additional royalties to settle the issue.